jiefeixia/Pointer/README.md

 # Instruction
-1. welcome page "welcome to Pointer" (user can choose to see summary statistics to compare three tracks or enter specific career)
-* User wants to see the summary: Show the summary statistics for Current Job Market (Salary Histogram, Company Review Histogram and WordCloud for Job Description)
-* User enters specific career path and he can choose if he want to see recommended courses or recommended jobs:

-For Course (including Course ID, Course Name and Course Evaluation Score):
+1. Welcome page "welcome to Pointer", Choose:
+      1.1 Summary statistics for three tracks:
+               Salary Histogram,
+               Company Review Histogram,
+               WordCloud for Job Description,
+               Job Map Distribution

+      1.2 Enter specific career:

+        1.21 Choose to show Recommended Course:
-** User chooses if he want to learn specific skills, then we will recommend the courses based on the skills ** User does not choose specific skills and we will recommend courses
+		1.211 User chooses if he want to learn specific skills, then we will 			      recommend the courses based on the skills 1.212 User does not choose specific skills and we will recommend courses

+		Course ID,
+               	Course Name,
+               	Course Evaluation Score

+        1.22 Choose to show Recommended Job (enter optional specific location):

+		Job Name,
+   		Company Name,
-For Job (including Job Name, Company Name, Average Salary, Location):
+   		Average Salary,
+   		Location,
+   		Renting Map (optional)

 1. Find insigts about your desired jobs